bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

     ::

-	//For example:
+	# For example:
 	upgrade_account init30-test true

-**Note:** The account to be upgraded must have funds to pay a lifetime membership fee.
+**Note:** The account to be upgraded must have funds to pay a lifetime membership fee as specified in the genesis file.

 |